ankurchavda/SparkLearning/README.md

 64. How can you speed up Pyspark UDFs?
 One can create Pandas UDF using the pandas_udf decorator.

-Before introduction of Pandas UDF -
+Before the introduction of Pandas UDF -
 - Collect all rows to Spark driver
-- Each row serialized into python's pickle format and sent to python worker process.
+- Each row serialized into python's pickle format and sent to the python worker process.
-- Child process unpickles each row into huge list of tuples.
+- Child process unpickles each row into a huge list of tuples.
 - Pandas dataframe created using `pandas.DataFrame.from_records()`
 This causes issues like -
 - Even using Cpickle, Python serialization is a slow process